 Adam Smith, Wealth of Nations

-Every person in American society lives by exchanging.
+Every person in America lives by exchanging.
 Yet, this is not widely acknowledged and discussed by a citizenry that has gained so much from the free market system.
-From consumers to academicians, politicians, and financial pundits that blab away in classrooms and on TV, there is very little said by these people to espouse what the free market delivers.
+From consumers to academicians, politicians, and financial pundits that blab away in classrooms and on TV, there is very little said to espouse what the free market delivers.

 The form and function of the free market must be understood and revered to preserve the prosperity of the American nation and many other countries.
 The free market system is not just a system that provides goods and services (or the lifeblood to our physical existence).
 It makes us who we are as we influence what it provides.